Approximating amoebas and coamoebas by sums of squares: Introduction

 A different approach to tackle computational problems on amoebas is to apply suitable Nullstellen- or Positivstellens\"atze from real algebraic geometry or complex geometry.
 For some natural problems a direct approach via the Nullstellensatz (applied on a realification of the problem) is possible.
 Using a degree truncation approach, this allows to find sum-of-squares-based polynomial identities which certify that a certain point is located outside of an amoeba or coamoeba.
 In particular, it is well known from recent lines of research in computational semialgebraic geometry (see, e.g., \cite{lasserre-2001,laurent-2009-survey,parrilo-2003}) that these certificates can be computed via semidefinite programming (SDP).

 In this paper, we discuss theoretical foundations as well as some practical issues of such an approach, thus establishing new connections between amoebas, semialgebraic and convex algebraic geometry and semidefinite programming.
-Firstly, we present various Nullstellensatz-type formulations (Statements~\ref{co:amoebacertificate} and \ref{co:monomialbasedcertificate}) and compare their properties to a recent toric Nullstellensatz of Niculescu and Putinar \cite{niculescu-putinar-2010}.
-Using a degree truncation approach this yields effective approximation hierarchies for the amoeba membership problem (Theorem~\ref{th:boundeddegree}).
+Firstly, we present various Nullstellensatz-type formulations (a \textit{standard approach} in Statement~\ref{co:amoebacertificate} and a \textit{monomial approach} in Statement \ref{co:monomialbasedcertificate}) and compare their properties to a recent toric Nullstellensatz of Niculescu and Putinar \cite{niculescu-putinar-2010}.
+Using a degree truncation approach this yields a sequence of supersets of the amoeba $\cA_f$, which converges to $\cA_f$ (Theorem~\ref{th:boundeddegree}).
+For every fixed superset in this sequence, the membership problem can be solved by semidefinite programming.

 The main theoretical contribution is contained in Section~\ref{se:specialcertificates}.
 For one of our approaches, we can provide some degree bounds for the certificates (Corollary~\ref{co:certificate}).
 It is remarkable and even somewhat surprising that these degree bounds are derived from Purbhoo's lopsidedness criterion (which is not at all sum-of-squares-based).
 We also show that in certain cases (such as for the Grassmannian of lines) the degree bounds can be reduced to simpler amoebas (Theorem~\ref{th:transfercertificates}).